Woman meditating outside

 That might seem like it’s easier said than done, but trust us, it truly isn’t that difficult when you put your mind to it.
 Meditation has been practiced for thousands of years, and millions of people meditate every day, enjoying all the benefits that come with it.
 If you’d like to be one of them, you’ve come to the right place!

-This guide covers everything you’ll need to know to start and stay on your meditation journey.
-We talked to Peloton instructors Kristin McGee and Aditi Shah about what meditation is, different types of meditation, and how to get started.
+This guide covers everything you’ll need to know to start and stay committed to your meditation journey.
+We talked to Peloton instructors Aditi Shah and Kristin McGee about what meditation is, how to meditate properly, types of meditation, and how to get started.
 We’ll go over how to keep your mind focused, and what some of the most comfortable positions for meditation are.
-And we’ll also discuss the benefits of guided versus self-guided meditation, advice for establishing a daily routine, and how long you should meditate each time for best results.
+And we’ll also weigh the benefits of guided versus self-guided meditation, share advice for establishing a daily routine, and discuss how long you should meditate each time for best results.

 What is Meditation?

 Meditation means thinking deeply or carefully about something, or focusing one’s mind for a period of time.
 In practice, meditation is harnessing your awareness in order to quiet the mind and connect to the self.
-While meditation has ties to numerous religions, it’s much more than an inward spiritual experience.
+While meditation has ties to numerous religions, it’s much more than an inward spiritual experience: It has the power to alleviate depression, stress, and pain, and can provide profound relief from mood and anxiety disorders.
+According to a 2024 World Psychiatry study, the practice of meditation research is entering a new phase, one where researchers aim to compare the self-transcendent experiences of advanced meditators to those achieved via psychedelics.
+The goal is to encourage more people to cultivate mindfulness naturally, which can lead to less suffering—and more flourishing.

 Woman meditating